 The following chart presents the average calendar month gain for the S&P 500 since 1950.

-The chart illustrates that the S&P 500 has tended to struggle during the calendar month of February.
+The chart illustrates that the calendar month of April has tended to be a good month for stocks.

-In fact, February has been the second worst month for the S&P 500 since 1950.
+In fact, April has been the second best month for the S&P 500 since 1950.

 What is the S&P 500's average monthly gain?

 Since 1950, the S&P 500 has gained 0.7% per calendar month on average.

 What was the S&P 500's largest monthly loss?